sheepdotcom/uBot/README.md

 # uBot
 This is where she makes a mod.

-Originally called uwuBot, you will forever be in our hearts.
+Originally called uwuBot but I changed it because some may find it wierd.
+It's still called uwuBot in the code >w<

-Currently in beta due to many features still to be added but the bot does work ~~perfectly~~ fine right now.
+Currently in beta due to many features still to be added but the bot does work ~~perfectly~~.